Here's a mod that turns MechWarrior 5 into an RTS

 Posted over on Nexus Mods by the eponymous Mechcommander Mercenaries Modders, the mod lets you use a movable camera and a top-down view to issue orders to your lance of mechs.
 You can order them to move, smash through terrain, attack, use their jump jets, and guard friendlies.
 You can have the camera follow specific units.
 The developers say this is a beta release, and it does have its fair share of bugs, but I'm impressed by what's going on with it.
 Definitely one to follow.

-Here's the current description from the devs: "Select and issue orders to your lance and other friendly units throughout MechWarrior 5’s campaign mode.
+Here's the current description: "Select and issue orders to your lance and other friendly units throughout MechWarrior 5’s campaign mode.
 Phase 1 of the project is a limited RTS experience that works with most of the base game’s story missions and procedurally generated levels.
 Additional RTS features, features from previous Mechcommander titles, and compatibility with Instant Action and Co-op will be added later."

 You can check out Mechcommander Mercenaries on Nexus Mods.